-Experience under the rule has indicated that, in many instances, persons seeking representation involving jurisdiction of federal departments and agencies also have rights to plead their claims before the courts.
-Advising persons whether they have rights to pursue their claims beyond federal agencies into the courts, or representing entities in challenges to or review of federal agency action in federal courts, would, without more, not require that the advisor be a member of the D.C.
-Bar, as such advice is reasonably ancillary to representation before the agency and is subject to the jurisdiction of the federal courts.
-See Rule 49 (c)(3).
-The exception set forth in (c)(2) does not, however, otherwise authorize active advice to or representation of persons in the courts.
+In many instances, persons seeking representation involving jurisdiction of federal departments and agencies also have rights to plead their claims before the courts.
+Advising persons whether they have rights to pursue their claims beyond federal agencies into the courts, or representing entities in challenges to or review of federal agency action in federal courts, would, without more, not require that the advisor be a D.C.
+Bar Member, because this advice is reasonably ancillary to representation before the agency and is subject to the jurisdiction of the federal courts.
+See Rule 49(c)(3).
+Rule 49(c)(2) does not, however, otherwise authorize advice to or representation of persons in the courts.